tildecity/tilde.city/README.md

 ~~~    ~~~~~~~~~~   ~~~~~~    ~~~~~~~~~~   ~~~~~~    ~~~~~~~~~~
 ```

-Welcome to tilde.city's code/info repository!
-We're Yet Another Clone of the tilde.club idea, with reliability and scalabity as our primary goals.
+Welcome to [tilde.city](http://tilde.city/)'s code/info/everything repository!
+We're Yet Another Clone of the tilde.club idea, with reliability, scalabity, and transparency as our primary goals.
 That's right, it's a free service that will actually try very hard to be up and running as much as humanly (and digitally) possible!
+That said, there's no guarantees.
+But we'll try!
+And we welcome help!
+Check out the site, check out this repo, and join us!

 Like tilde.city?
 Help us out by donating Bitcoin to:
 [1ti1deiBDTTPpKYq6rRrEGb3Y8UY45AGf](https://blockchain.info/address/1ti1deiBDTTPpKYq6rRrEGb3Y8UY45AGf)